LydiaMT/serverless-api/README.md

   - Name your API, and keep the default settings for the remaining questions
   - Once you've created your API, click `routes`
   - Create routes for `GET`, `POST`, `PUT`, and `DELETE`
-    - Name your route appropriatly i.e. `/people`
+    - Name your route appropriately i.e. `/people`
     - NOTE: Once your routes are created, you will need to edit the route details for integration with Lambda
-      - Click `Attach intigration`
+      - Click `Attach integration`
-      - Attache the appropriate intigration to the route you have selected
+      - Attach the appropriate integration to the route you have selected
 - **Lambda:**
-  - We're now going to create 4 functions for each of the route.
+  - We're now going to create 4 functions for each of the routes.
 Name them `get-people` etc to stick with a clean naming convention
   - Add an API gateway trigger to each of your lambda functions
-    - Select the corrosponding API aka `people`
+    - Select the corresponding API aka `people`
     - Deployment stage: `$default`
     - Security: `Open`
   - It's time to write your Lambda functions in a text editor